Hamideh-Mehri/SageMaker/README.md

 Process of training a Scikit-learn model by using the SageMaker Python SDK:

-1- Prepare dataset and upload it to Amazon S3.
+1- **Prepare dataset and upload it to Amazon S3**.

-2- Write Scikit-learn training script(script.py):
-training script loads data from the input channels(there are two input channels in this example: `train` and `test`), configures training with hyperparameters, trains a model, and saves a model to model_dir so that it can be hosted later.
+2- **Write Scikit-learn training script**(script.py in this example): training script loads data from the input channels(there are two input channels in this example: `train` and `test`), configures training with hyperparameters, trains a model, and saves a model to model_dir so that it can be hosted later.
 Hyperparameters are passed to the script as arguments and can be retrieved with an `argparse.ArgumentParser instance`.

-we can access useful properties about the training environment through various environment variables.
+we can access useful properties about the training environment through various **environment variables**.
 For example:

 `SM_MODEL_DIR`: A string representing the path to the directory to write model artifacts to.
 These artifacts are uploaded to S3 for model hosting.